-“Most people who apply for a job have quite similar-looking CVs, especially when it comes to junior positions.
+“Most people who apply for a job have quite similar-looking résumés, especially when it comes to junior positions.
 They have generally been to the same kind of school or university, or have taken the same kinds of courses.
-Their hobbies and activities are the only things that make them stand out,” said Grégoire Gambatto, the chief executive of Germinal, a company that specialises in growth hacking.
+Their hobbies and activities are the only things that make them stand out,” said Grégoire Gambatto, the chief executive of Germinal, a company that specializes in growth hacking.
 Our hobbies, like our professional experience, are part and parcel of our professional identity.
-So mentioning them on your CV or in a cover letter could strengthen your application and even increase your chances of getting a job interview.
-Once you get the interview, they are a really good way of revealing another aspect to your character.
+So mentioning them on your résumé or in a cover letter could strengthen your application and even increase your chances of getting a job interview.
+Once you get the interview, they are a really good way of revealing another aspect of your character.
 They can even be used as an icebreaker at any point in the conversation.

 Here are a few tips on how to showcase your interests and the things that you are passionate about without sounding like a nutcase.

 What a recruiter is really trying to find out